dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * type: "String"

-    The sting MUST have the value of either "recording", "text" or "incomplete".
+    The sting MUST have the value of either "recording", "text", "transfer" or "incomplete".
     A dialog of type "recording" has Dialog Content that either contains a body or refers to via url, which is a recording of the video and/or audio of a segment of the conversation.
     A dialog of type "text" had  has Dialog Content that either contains a body or refers to via url, which contains the text from one of the parties for a segment of the conversation.
+    A dialog of type "transfer" does not capture actual conversation exchange, but rather captures operations, parties and relations between dialog segments.
-    A dialog of type "incomplete" MUST NOT have Dialog Content, as the call or conversation failed to be setup to the point of exchanging any conversation.
+    A dialog of type "incomplete" or "transfer" MUST NOT have Dialog Content.
+    In the "incomplete" case the call or conversation failed to be setup to the point of exchanging any conversation.
     Incomplete dialogs MUST have a disposition parameter which indicates why the call or conversations failed.
+    In the "transfer" case, the conversation is recorded in other dialogs.
+    The Dialog Transfer parameters, are used to show the roles and relationships between the parties and other dialogs as the transfer process occurred.

 ### start